DOCUMENT TSC-2026/B52 · BLOG POST 52 · CONSUMER COMMERCE · REV. 01

 + + + + + + + +

 Inventory is not the glamorous part of a consumer brand.
-It is the part that decides whether the glamorous parts get to keep happening.
-Treat it as cash management, forecast per SKU with a habit rather than a model, run the four numbers, and check the warehouse before you blame the funnel.
+It is the part that decides whether the glamorous parts keep happening.
+Treat it as cash management, forecast per SKU with habit rather than a model, run the four numbers, and check the warehouse before you blame the funnel.
 The brands that compound are not the ones with the best ads.
 They are the ones that never quietly ran out of money holding the wrong stock.

 Getting inventory and cash discipline right is some of the highest-return work a scaling brand can do.
 It is core to the DTC brand consulting practice, and the form takes two minutes: start the conversation.